ashrafulparan2/SemanticCuetSync-at-CheckThat-2024-finding-subjectivity-in-news-article-using-Llama/README.md

   author={Paran, Ashraful Islam and Hossain, Md Sajjad and Shohan, Symom Hossain and Hossain, Jawad and Ahsan, Shawly and Hoque, Mohammed Moshiul}, year={2024}
 }

+# Definition
+Systems are challenged to distinguish whether a sentence from a news article expresses the subjective view of the author behind it or presents an objective view on the covered topic instead.

+This is a binary classification tasks in which systems have to identify whether a text sequence (a sentence or a paragraph) is subjective or objective.

+The task is offered in five languages: Arabic, Bulgarian, English, German and Italian, plus Multilingual.